linked-statistics/COOS/uri-policy.md

   * Upper camel case for classes, for example ```StatisticalActivity```
   * Lower camel case for properties, for example ```supports```

-Note that non-alphabetic characters are ignored when camel casing expressions, for example ```SubProcess```.
+Note that non-alphanumeric characters are ignored when camel casing expressions, for example ```SubProcess```.

 ## Instances